-What about you?
+What about you, though?
 Are you properly motivated to get rid of your debt?
 If not, what will it take?
-Here are a few tidbits intended to help you establish and maintain a proper relationship with your debt.
+Here are a few things to think about, which will (hopefully) kick start your motivation.
+They will also help you establish and maintain a proper relationship with your debt.

 How much interest are you paying?

-Have you ever sat down to calculate your interest payments and determine precisely how much you pay in interest each month?
+Have you ever sat down to calculate your interest payments, to determine precisely how much you pay in interest each month?
 If not, I encourage you to do so.
 You might be in for a dreadful surprise — and hopefully some powerful motivation.

-Simply figuring out how much interest I was paying to others has been the single most powerful source of motivation in quest to get out of debt.
-I added up interest paid every month on my mortgages, student loans, auto loans, and credit cards and was disgusted to find that I was paying out nearly $1, 300/month in interest alone!
+Simply calculating how much interest I was paying has been the single most powerful source of motivation in my quest to get out of debt.
+I added up the interest paid each month on my mortgages, student loans, auto loans, and credit cards.
+And I was disgusted to realize that I was paying out nearly $1, 300/month in interest alone!

 How much are you paying?

 Lenders spend billions of dollars in research and marketing to figure out the best way to separate you from your money.
 They’re throwing everything they can at us in an attempt to suck our money right out of our pockets.

 Are you fighting back?
 Are you even prepared to fight?
 Many people are handing their money over faster than they can earn it!
 To be successful, we need to be equipped with the whole armor of personal finance.
 Even when we intentionally go into debt for what we deem to be necessary expenses (mortgage loans, student loans, etc.), we need to know exactly how much it will cost us in the long run… and whether the cost will be worth the impact.